pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 Metrics in kube-scheduler (names to be decided):
 - number of classes using semantic parameters
-- number of claim parameter types:
-  - total
-  - which have been resolved to a resource in the apiserver
 - number of claims which currently are allocated with semantic parameters

-If not all parameters types can be resolved to a resource, then the installation of one or more DRA driver is incomplete (class references unknown resources).

 ###### How can someone using this feature know that it is working for their instance?